 Let's wrap up this guide by discussing how you can optimize the efficiency of these meetings in the next section.

-Here's a few final tips to make the most of these meetings, especially if you run them asynchronously:
+Here are a few final tips to make the most of these meetings, especially if you run them asynchronously:

-The final point is consider external stakeholders.
+The final point is to consider external stakeholders.
 If you have a report available, you can easily share progress without dragging external stakeholders into meetings (which no one likes).

 To wrap things up, daily standups are a wonderful way to stay on the same page, but make sure to keep them efficient!
 A simple fifteen meeting every day can cost thousands of dollars in time cost.